OctopusDeploy/docs/docs/administration/security/exposing-octopus/use-iis-as-reverse-proxy.md

 Polling Tentacles communicate with the Octopus Server over an end-to-end encrypted channel.
 This solution does not currently support polling Tentacles.
 :::

-## Example: Add a Custom HTTP Header in IIS
+## Example: Add a custom HTTP header in IIS

 Open the IIS Management Console (`inetmgr.exe`).